SuneelKumarDuvesh/UnityAdManager/README.md

 Create Manager GameObject: Create a new, empty GameObject in your main scene and name it `AdsManager.`

 Add All Scripts: Select the `AdsManager` GameObject.
-In the Inspector, use the `Add Component` button to add all four of the main ad scripts:
+In the Inspector, use the `Add Component` button to add all five of the main ad scripts:

+* `AdInitializer`

 * `AdsManager`

 * `RewardedAdScript`